Michelle Yeoh

 Michelle Yeoh Choo Kheng Bio

-Michelle Yeoh Choo Kheng (born 6 August 1962) is a Malaysian actress whose career spans more than four decades in film and television across a wide range of genres.
-Credited early as Michelle Khan, she rose to prominence in Hong Kong action cinema and later achieved international stardom through major Hollywood and independent films, earning top industry honours including an Academy Award and a Golden Globe.
+Michelle Yeoh Choo Kheng (born 6 August 1962) is a Malaysian actress whose career spans more than four decades across film and television.
+She rose to prominence in Hong Kong action cinema before establishing an international profile with high-profile Hollywood and independent films, winning major awards including the Academy Award for Best Actress and a Golden Globe.

 Early Life and Background